-Withdrawal (Exit) from the University
+Withdrawal (Exit from the University)

-A student who finds it necessary to withdraw (exit) from the university before the end of a term must contact the OneStop Student Services Office.
+A student who finds it necessary to withdraw from all courses (exit the university) before the end of a term must contact the OneStop Student Services Office.

-When a student withdraws after the drop/add period but before the announced deadline for withdrawal, a grade of W will be assigned for each course.
-The official date of withdrawal to be used for determining grades and tuition refunds is the day on which the student submits the completed forms to withdraw from school to the OneStop Student Services Office.
+When a student exits after the Schedule Adjustment Week, but before the published deadline to withdraw, a grade of W will be assigned for each course.
+The official date of withdrawal, used for determining grades and tuition refunds, is the day on which the student submits the completed forms to withdraw to the OneStop Student Services Office.
 A student who fails to file the appropriate forms by the stated deadline will receive an F as the final grade in each course.